The Facts About Car Insurance Coverage: Who’s Covered and Who’s Not

 - Defensive driving course discounts

 You can buy car insurance no matter what type of driver’s license you have.
-You can even buy insurance if you have no license at all or a suspended license.
-In fact, you may need to purchase insurance and show proof of that insurance in order to get your suspended license reinstated.
+You can even purchase insurance if you have no license at all or a suspended license.
+However, you may need to buy insurance and show proof of that insurance to get your suspended license reinstated.

 There are several steps you should take when purchasing car insurance.
-Even if you are now considered a high-risk driver, there also many ways you may be able to save on car insurance.
+Even if you are now considered a high-risk driver, there are also many ways you may be able to save on car insurance.
+Given the various types of insurance that exist, and that there are policy service options for those who don’t have a license, there’s going to be a high chance of you finding excellent coverage.

-Start comparing car insurance quotes now and obtain a list of rates simply by entering your ZIP code in our FREE quote rate finder on this page!
+Start comparing car insurance quotes now and obtain a list of rates and insurance options simply by entering your ZIP code in our FREE quote rate finder on this page!
+It will provide you with quick access to numerous coverage options and companies.